CTFd/CTFd-S3-plugin/README.md

 # CTFd-S3-plugin
-Plugin that converts CTFd file uploads and deletions to Amazon S3 calls
+Plugin that converts CTFd file uploads and deletions to Amazon S3 calls.

+AWS S3 support has been integrated into CTFd as of version 2.0.

 ## Installation